Getting set up for PTO with Justworks is easy. From your main dashboard, click the link under "HR."

 Assigning policies to specific employees

 After the PTO policy has been created, you can select which employees need to be assigned to the specific policy.
 To help break this down, you can choose to group employees by employee type, department, or office location.
 For example, you can create different PTO policies for full-time and part-time employees or give your employees in New York a different PTO policy than your employees in California.

 Finally, approve your policy and make any final adjustments to employee’s starting balances.

 Editing and Deactivating policies

-Under the ‘Paid Time Off Policies’ section, you can go to edit and disable policies under the ‘Policy’ section.
+Under the ‘Paid Time Off Policies’ section, you can go to edit and deactivate policies under the ‘Policy’ section.

-If you need to add new employees to a PTO policy, you can edit the policy and click through the steps to the ‘assign employees’ section.
+If you need to add new employees to a PTO policy, you can select ‘Manage Employees” and follow the workflow in the ‘assign employees’ section.

 If you need to change a PTO policy for your employees (other than adding more people or changing the name), we recommend disabling a current policy and creating a new one in its place.

 When making a new PTO policy, make sure to record all of your employees’ current balances beforehand with the PTO Balance report.
 Go to the Report > PTO Balance Report and download the report so that you have your employees’ balances to input as each employee’s ‘starting balance’ in your new PTO policy.

 Disabling policies is easy.
 First, navigate to HR > Paid Time off > Policies.
 From here, you should see all of your active policies.
 To disable, just click on the “Disable” button in the top right corner of the policy.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.